Logo: Strategy for a feminist development policy

 • Child marriages and unplanned early pregnancies drop if women are educated.
 Education improves maternal and child health, and the nutrition and wellbeing of children.

-• A McKinsey Global Institute study (External link) has found that 28 trillion US dollars could be added to global economic growth by 2025 if women were to participate in the economy to the same extent as men.
+• A McKinsey Global Institute study has found that 28 trillion US dollars could be added to global economic growth by 2025 if women were to participate in the economy to the same extent as men.

 Feminist development policy takes all people into account and tackles the root causes of injustice such as power relations between genders, social norms and stereotypes.